iredmail/docs/en_US/installation/0-setup.dns.md

 ### What is an autoconfig/autodiscover record

-`autoconfig/autodiscover.company.com` records allow mail clients to fetch automatically the mail client configuration of a mailbox.
+`autodiscover.company.com` and `autoconfig.company.com` records allow mail clients to fetch automatically the mail client configuration of a mailbox.
 If the mailbox to configure is `user@company.com` then it will automatically check `autodiscover.company.com` for the correct configuration.